 Friday, August 1 - Butte to Beaver Dam Campground (39 miles, 3670 feet)

-Today was a test of will since it was our first time without a driver doing an out-and-back ride to equal the mileage in the guidebook.
+Today was a test of will since it was our first time without someone driving the motorhome for us.
+We would be doing an out-and-back ride to equal the mileage in the guidebook.
 At the bottom of a very steep 3.4-mile hill, it would have been really easy to say, "Naw, let's turn around now."
-We made it to our destination, the top of the 5th Continental Divide crossing, and then headed home.
+We pushed on and made it to our destination, the top of the 5th Continental Divide crossing.
+That's where we turned around and headed back to the motorhome.
 It was a much harder day than if we had done a point-to-point ride.
 The worst part was that I didn't even enjoy the downhills on the way out as much as I could have knowing I would have to come back up them.